Duncan Candler: Rockefeller projects

 In 1924, the Rockefellers commissioned Candler to design a "playhouse" for their six children, adjacent to Abeyton Lodge.
 The Tudor style, rambling two-story Playhouse was completed in 1927.
 The Playhouse had a reception hall, living rooms, dining rooms, music room, and a darkroom for developing and projecting films.
 One living room was paneled in oak and featured 16th-century French mantelpieces that Rockefeller had purchased in 1916.
 However, true to its name, the Playhouse was just that; it included a basketball court, a billiards room, two bowling lanes, a card room, a gymnasium, a volleyball court, and a heated swimming pool—all inside the building.
 The pool was large enough for water polo, with four lanes that were twenty-yards-long.
 Outside the Playhouse, was a baseball field, croquet greens, and tennis court.
-The Playhouse cost $500,000.
+The Playhouse cost $500,000 (equivalent to $ in 2023).
 David Rockefeller left Playhouse to the National Trust for Historic Preservation when he died in 2017.
 It is now part of the National Register's Rockefeller Pocantico Hills Estate Historic District.
 It is operated by the Rockefeller Brothers Fund as part of the Pocantico Center.
 The Rockefeller Brothers Fund renamed the Playhouse Abeyton Lodge after the home of the Fund's founders which is no longer standing.

 In 1925, Abby Aldrich Rockefeller hired Candler to turn the children's seventh-floor playroom of the Rockefeller's 54th Street residence into "Topside Gallery" where she could showcase her collection of modern art.
 Topside Gallery and the Rockefeller's home on 54th Street was demolished in 1938, giving way to the Museum of Modern Art.